j4ceee/ssa-improved/README.md

 ### General
 - In-game mod UI to easily change mod settings & operate the emulated portal (if enabled)
   - press `F1` on your keyboard or `L3` + `R3` on a controller (both sticks pressed simultaneously) to open the mod UI
-- Emulated Portal of Power support (allows you to use Skylanders without a physical portal, for more info see [EMULATED_PORTAL.md](https://github.com/j4ceee/ssa-improved/blob/main/EMULATED_PORTAL.md)
+- Emulated Portal of Power support (allows you to use Skylanders without a physical portal)
+  - support for Skylanders files from emulators
+  - Skylander Creator to directly create new Skylanders from within the UI
+  - directly usable Sidekicks, Magic Items & Adventure Packs
+  - for more info see [EMULATED_PORTAL.md](https://github.com/j4ceee/ssa-improved/blob/main/EMULATED_PORTAL.md)
 - Linux support for the Portal of Power
 - WinUSB support for the Portal of Power on Windows (the game can now use the same drivers as emulators like Cemu, RPCS3, ...)

+### Gameplay
+- HP & Damage multipliers for enemies to adjust difficulty
+- Per-player controls featuring god mode, health modifications, faction swapping, ...
+- Setting to load into any level at any time

 ### Graphics
 - Windowed & borderless windowed mode on Windows
 - Custom resolution support
 - VSync toggle
 - FPS cap
-- Supersampling (up to 2x) (renders the game at a higher resolution and then downscales it to the display resolution)
+- Supersampling (up to 4x) (renders the game at a higher resolution and then downscales it to the display resolution)
 - Anisotropic filtering (up to 16x)
 - Texture sharpness control
 - Grass rendering toggle (disabling grass rendering brings major performance improvements in areas with high foliage density)